interaction-dynamics/learn-plateform/src/app/docs/code-craftsmanship/feature-based/page.md

     └── data.ts
 ```

-The problem of this kind of architecture based on layers is that it is hard to find the code related to a feature.
+The problem with this kind of architecture based on layers is that it is hard to find the code related to a feature.
 For example, if you want to find the code related to the login page, you have to search in the `components`, `hooks`, `utils` and `state` folders.
+It makes it harder to debug and to remove a feature.

 A better way to organize your project is to group the code by feature.
 For example, the login page will be in the `login` folder and the dashboard page in the `dashboard` folder.